PyPSA/pypsa-eur/doc/myopic.rst

 **conventional carriers**

-conventional carriers indicate carriers used in the existing conventional technologies
+Conventional carriers indicate carriers used in the existing conventional technologies.

     conventional_carriers: